leo-r-jia/Cotiss-Anon_Feedback/README.md

 ## Product Objectives

 The simple honest anonymous feedback site encourages Cotiss employees to submit honest feedback.
 User interactions should be straight-forward: type feedback into the input text field, and click the submit button.
+Each feedback submitted should be stored into a feedback bank, which will be accessed on each site reload to pick a random piece of feedback to display on the site.
 <br><br>
 This documentation should help admins manage the website and know how to access and read the reviews submitted by employees.